Clustering Markov Decision Processes For Continual Transfer: Experiments

-It is also interesting to see that in Figure \ref{fig_complexity}, which shows the gain in terms of the final reward obtained, the initial gain for EXP-3-Transfer and Policy-Reuse are both negative, and the gain for Policy-Reuse is higher.
-But as the transfer complexity increases (both in terms of previous MDPs and task complexity) the cumulative reward gain becomes positive for EXP-3-Transfer, while for Policy-Reuse it continues to decrease.
+It is also interesting to note that in Figure \ref{fig_complexity}, which shows the gain in terms of the final reward obtained, the initial gain for EXP-3-Transfer and PPR are both negative, and the gain for PPR is higher.
+However, as the transfer complexity increases (both in terms of previous MDPs and task complexity) the cumulative reward gain becomes positive for EXP-3-Transfer, while for PPR it continues to decrease.

-Given that the previous figures show that Policy-Reuse does not benefit from clustering, we compare the cumulative reward obtained by EXP-3-Transfer with clustering and Policy-Reuse without clustering for the complex $3$-target-v-locations problem in Figure \ref{fig_complexity_raw}.
-This result shows that EXP-3-Transfer completely dominates Policy-Reuse, with the difference becoming particularly stark when the number of previous tasks increases to $300$.
+Given that the above figures show that PPR does not benefit from clustering, we compare the cumulative reward obtained by EXP-3-Transfer with clustering and PPR without clustering for the complex $3$-target-v-locations problem in Figure \ref{fig_complexity_raw}.
+This result shows that EXP-3-Transfer completely dominates PPR, with the difference becoming particularly stark when the number of previous tasks increases to $300$.